modin-project/unidist/docs/using_cli.rst

 .. code-block:: bash

-   $ python unidist/cli script.py  # The running is happened from the unidist's root directory
+   $ python unidist/cli script.py  # It is supposed the run happens from the unidist's root directory

 CLI Options
 ===========

 unidist behavior can be tuned via CLI options.
-All actual supported options can always be obtained using ``--help``:
+All actual supported options can got using ``--help``:

 .. code-block::